MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/data-platform-create-app.md

 ms.author: anneta

 ---
-# Quickstart: Generate an app in PowerApps for the Common Data Service for Apps
+# Quickstart for generating an app in PowerApps for the Common Data Service for Apps

 In this quickstart, you'll use PowerApps to automatically generate your first app based on a list of sample accounts in the [Common Data Service for Apps](../common-data-service/data-platform-intro.md).
-In this app, you can browse all accounts, shows details of a single account, and create, update, or delete an account.
+In this app, you can browse all accounts, show details of a single account, and create, update, or delete an account.

 To follow this quickstart, you must switch to an [environment](working-with-environments.md) in which a database in the Common Data Service has been created and contains data.
 If no such environment exists and you have administrative privileges, you can [create an environment](../../administrator/environments-administration.md#create-an-environment) that meets this requirement.